Articles

 Consequently, users have a difficult time comparing products.

-Therefore, specs for products of the same product type should be presented consistently to users to facilitate comparisons — in practice this means post-processing all vendor-supplied specs so they are more uniform.
+Therefore, specs for products of the same product type should be presented consistently to users in order to facilitate comparisons — in practice this means post-processing all vendor-supplied specs to be more uniform.

 During testing, many sites used spec terminology that required domain-specific knowledge, which a general user would likely lack (e.g., “amps”).

-Consequently, users are in practice observed to be unable to decipher a spec’s meaning.
+Consequently, users will be unable to decipher a spec’s meaning.

 As a result, users end up guessing at the meaning, or have to go off-site to look up the terms.

-To alleviate this issue, use explanatory tooltips for all specifications that relate to dimensions, specifications that use industry terminology, or where the implications of the listed specifications aren’t completely self-explanatory.
+To alleviate this issue, use explanatory tooltips for all specifications that relate to dimensions, all specifications that use industry terminology, and where the implications of the listed specifications aren’t completely self-explanatory.

 User Reviews

-After product images, user reviews proved in our testing to be the most important product page content for users.
+After product images, testing showed that user reviews are the most important product page content for users trying to evaluate a product’s suitability.

-It’s therefore problematic that many sites struggle with implementing user reviews on the PDP — with no sites in our benchmark having a “perfect” implementation.
+It’s therefore problematic that many sites struggle with implementing user reviews on the product page.

-In particular, sites fail by requiring too much information from users to submit reviews, fail to respond to negative reviews, and don’t provide a ratings distribution chart at the top of the reviews section.
+In particular, sites fall short by requiring too much information from users to submit reviews, failing to respond to negative reviews, and not allowing users to navigate across user reviews via reviewers’ images.

 Requiring too much information from users to submit a review will result in users submitting fewer reviews.